 The organic tea and spices are much loved.
 If you are fond of Tea, then it is a great place to find your choice of tea as there are lots of varieties.
 Spices like cardamom, pepper, chilly, cumin, and so forth are the famous spices that people buy.
 Nepalese Masala tea is very popular among the visitor coming to Nepal.

 6. Puppet dolls

 Puppets of Nepal are unique since they are presented with the masks of different gods and deities.
 Puppets of lord Ganesh, Bhairab, Kumari are more popular among others.
 The poppet dolls are available in the Bhaktapur, Kathmandu and Patan Durbar Squares.
-The are locally made and
+They are locally made and

 The Tibetan oral tradition claims the existence of singing bowls dates back to the time of the historical Buddha Shakyamuni (560 – 480 B.C.).
 The tradition was brought from India to Tibet, along with the teachings of the Buddha, by the great tantric master Padmasambhava in the 8th century A.D.

 Playing the bells usually causes an immediate centering effect.
 The tones set up a “frequency following response” that creates a balancing left/right brain synchronization.
-Meditating on the subtle sounds of the singing bowl tunes one in to the universal sound within and without.
+Meditating on the subtle sounds of the singing bowl tunes one into the universal sound within and without.

 The singing bowls shops are available in touristic sites of the Kathmandu valley.